Top Documentary Award “Best of the State” - July 2021 - Utah

-The film has been accepted and nominated at both the international Christian film festival and the Utah film festival.
+- The film has been accepted and nominated at the 2021 International Christian Film Festival.

 Sarah Street Hinze recalls having an intense and early yearning to find God and understand her relationship to Him.